blockspring/blockspring-cli/README.md

 Remember, a block id can be found directly in a block's URL.
 The block id for https://api.blockspring.com/pkpp1233/ce6c7c230d8a4ff4d22ae96654ca4bd2 is pkpp1233/ce6c7c230d8a4ff4d22ae96654ca4bd2.
 Try running the sum with this block id.

     $ echo '{"num1": 30, "num2": 50}' | blockspring run pkpp1233/ce6c7c230d8a4ff4d22ae96654ca4bd2

+######RUN:LOCAL

 We can also run blocks locally on our computer.
-Let's do a ```GET``` request to a local directory and then use ```RUN``` to execute that block locally without sending any data to Blockspring.
+Let's do a ```GET``` request to a local directory and then use ```RUN:LOCAL``` to execute that block locally without sending any data to Blockspring.

     $ blockspring get pkpp1233/ce6c7c230d8a4ff4d22ae96654ca4bd2
     $ cd summer-ce6c7c23
-    $ echo '{"num1": 30, "num2": 50}' | blockspring run python block.py
+    $ echo '{"num1": 30, "num2": 50}' | blockspring run:local python block.py

 Note: To```RUN``` blocks locally, we need to have the proper runtimes and dependencies installed.
-For the above example, we need python installed on our local machine.
+This is a Blockspring WIP.
+To run the above example locally, we need to make sure we have the python runtime and the blockspring python library installed (see [Language-Specific Libraries](#language-specific-libraries)).

 ####Help